TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 $ <full_contrastive_loss_transformer_shre>

-Let's break this down: The prime ($prime$) symbol defines on which outputs from @transformer_shre_shared_encoder_ffn_computation and @transformer_shre_shared_encoder_head_computation the contrastive loss is applied.
+Let's break this down: The prime ($prime$) symbol defines on which outputs from the shared encoder (@transformer_shre_shared_encoder_ffn_computation and @transformer_shre_shared_encoder_head_computation) the contrastive loss is applied.
 Since we have three linear layers in our shared encoder, and we want to enforce alignment in the whole shared encoder, we apply the contrastive loss on all three layers, but seperately.
-The superscripts $"i2t"$ and $"t2i"$ denote if we apply the contrastive loss from image to text or from text to image, and should already be known from @vision_language_contrast.
+The superscripts $"i2t"$ and $"t2i"$ denote if we apply the contrastive loss from image to text or from text to image, and should already be known from when we introduced vision-language contrast (@vision_language_contrast).
 To sum up, we apply the contrastive loss on all three linear layers of the shared encoder, and we weight the loss equally for each layer.
 The contrastive loss itself weights image-to-text and text-to-image equally, which is why each component of the contrastive loss is weighted with $1/6$.
 For each contrastive loss $cal(L)_("CL"')$, $cal(L)_("CL"'')$, and $cal(L)_("CL"''')$